 The king by judgment establisheth the land: but he that receiveth gifts overthroweth it.

-A nation's prosperity and security depend on righteous leaders, who prudently make decisions by wisdom and equity.
-A nation's downfall and ruin is certain, when its leaders are influenced by favors and rewards.
-Solomon here warned his son against political compromise in the office of king, especially the taking of bribes, lest he be the cause of the nation's destruction.
+A nation’s prosperity and security depend on righteous leaders, who prudently make decisions by justice and fairness.
+A nation’s downfall and ruin is certain, when its leaders are influenced by favors and rewards.
+Solomon here warned his son against political compromise in the office of king, especially the taking of bribes, lest he be the cause of the nation’s destruction.
 All leaders should carefully heed this proverb to rule righteously.

 Rulers must have exceptional character, or they do not belong in their office.
 They should be so dedicated to principle that they cannot be bought for any price.
 Their character must be so strong as to mock any efforts to compromise justice, mercy, or truth.
 They should be noble far above their peers, with a fearless and committed hatred of evil.
 They must have one motive at all times – to make all decisions based on righteousness and wisdom.

 The fear of the LORD is the only basis for great leadership.
 Rulers must have an obligation to righteousness far above any duty or desire to men.
 The fear of man brings a snare (Pr 29:25), and so does the love of gifts (Is 1:23).
 Neither temptation touches great rulers.
 They see one singular duty at all times – to rule in such a way as to please God.

 Jethro, by God’s inspiration, described such rulers for Moses’ assistants.
 He laid out their prerequisites this way: “Moreover thou shalt provide out of all the people able men, such as fear God, men of truth, hating covetousness; and place such over them, to be rulers of thousands, and rulers of hundreds, rulers of fifties, and rulers of tens” (Ex 18:21).